Skip to main content Skip to chat

 What are ETFs?

-That might sound like an abstract term, so let me give you a rough definition: you can think of ETFs as just investment funds.
+That might sound like an abstract term, so you can think of ETFs as just investment funds.
 And an investment fund is a way for many investors to pool their money together and to have this money invested according to a particular strategy or philosophy.

 Why would an investor do this?

 Well, if you don't want to spend time figuring out the best way to build and manage your own investments one by one, you can find a fund that is managed on your behalf.
-Another popular investment fund structure is a mutual fund.
+Another popular investment fund structure is a mutual fund, but there are some notable differences.

 Differences between ETFs and mutual funds

 ETFs are traded on an exchange, just like a stock.
-Buying or selling them is usually subject to trading commissions.
-To save and invest on a regular basis, you might need a two-step process: you could have money automatically contributed to your brokerage account, but you might still have to manually purchase your ETF once the money arrives.
+Buying or selling them is often subject to trading commissions.
+To save and invest regularly, you might need a two-step process: you could have money automatically contributed to your brokerage account, but you might still have to manually purchase your ETF once the money arrives.

 With most mutual funds, you could easily set up a plan to automatically have $100 per month (as an example) contributed from your bank account and directly into your investment.
-This makes saving and investing on a regular basis much easier to do.
+This makes saving and investing regularly easier to do.

 How do ETFs compare with mutual funds?